Invoca/developer-docs/source/api_documentation/network_integration/affiliates/index.rst

     - This user’s role in this organization.
 (A user may have different roles in different organizations)

-Custom data
+Custom Data
 '''''''''''''
-Affiliates may have Custom data fields applied to them, which will be applied to calls originating through the affiliate.
+Affiliates may have Custom Data Fields applied to them, which will be applied to calls originating through the affiliate.
-To apply custom data values to an affiliate, the top level parameter ``custom_data`` should be assigned a hash with each pair's key corresponding to a partner name.
+To apply Custom Data Values to an affiliate, the top level parameter ``custom_data`` should be assigned a hash with each pair's key corresponding to a partner name.
 The value of the pair should be the value to be applied.

-For the following example, we would apply the value "Offline newspaper" to the custom data field "channel".
+For the following example, we would apply the value "Offline newspaper" to the Custom Data Field "channel".

 .. code-block:: json